chelsejw/django-musicdb/README.md

 ## TagCategory
 - Predefined
-- Categories include BPM, mood, voice identity
+- Categories include BPM, mood, voice identity, genre

 ## Tags
 - Predefined
 - Associated with a TagCategory
-- Contains values specific to category (eg 90-105 BPM, energetic)
+- Contains values specific to category (eg 90-105 BPM, female, jazz)
-- Each tag should only have one tag with the category BPM for example
+- Each tag should only have one tag with the category BPM, one under voice identity, mood and genre could have multiples
 - For tags under BPM, it should only be an integer (regex?)